ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 A tree root is signed by signing over the tree root hash bytes using the signature algorithm declared in the service's parameters (see {{parameters}}).
 For example, the signing payload would be 32 bytes for a SHA-256 tree root hash.

-Comparison: {{Section 4.10 of RFC9162}}, which signs over the timestamp, tree size, root, and optional extensions using a DER-encoded structure.
-A future version of this draft may extend the information over which the signature is computed if necessary.

 ## Merkle Tree Leaves

+The content of a leaf is defined as the concatenation of three byte streams:

+1. the hash of the CCF writeset (see [TBD]), where writeset is an opaque byte stream that is the serialization of CCF state changes,

+2. the hash of the CCF commit evidence (see [TBD]), where commit evidence is an ASCII byte stream with additional information on the commitment of the transaction in the CCF ledger,

-The content of a leaf is defined as the concatenation of an implementation-specific prefix byte stream and the hash of a CBOR-encoded Countersign_structure, using the Merkle Tree Hash Algorithm found in the service's parameters (see {{parameters}}) and the CBOR encoding described in {{deterministic-cbor}}:
+3. the hash of the CBOR-encoded Countersign_structure, using the CBOR encoding described in {{deterministic-cbor}}.

+For all hashes, the Merkle Tree Hash Algorithm found in the service's parameters (see {{parameters}}) is used.

 ~~~
-LeafBytes = prefix + HASH(cbor(Countersign_structure))
+LeafBytes = HASH(writeset) + HASH(commit_evidence) + HASH(cbor(Countersign_structure))
 ~~~

 ## Receipt Contents Structure